Breadcrumb

 The Victoria County History (VCH) is an internationally respected work of reference which ultimately aims to write the history of every town and village in England.
 Founded in 1899 and dedicated to Queen Victoria, it is one of the longest running research projects in the world.
 The work is being done on a county by county basis and managed centrally from the Institute of Historical Research at the University of London.
 Publications are aranged on the basis of historic counties.
 For more information, please visit the national VCH website: www.victoriacountyhistory.ac.uk

-In Cumbria, all the work is being done by volunteers, under the overall direction of Professor Fiona Edmonds and Dr Sarah Rose from the Regional Heritage Centre, which is located within the History Department at Lancaster University.
+In Cumbria, the research and writing is being done by volunteers, with academic guidance and support provided by Dr Sarah Rose of the Regional Heritage Centre at Lancaster University.

 Full guidance is available to volunteers to ensure that together we maintain the high standards of scholarship expected from the Victoria County History, and that our work provides a factual, reliable and authoritative work of reference for everyone with an interest in the history of their town or village - and possibly their family too.
 All the information about writing a VCH parish/township history can be found on our Resources page or on the national VCH Website.